Frequently Asked Questions

 Where does the money go?

 All funds raised go directly to Alex’s Lemonade Stand Foundation for Childhood Cancer Research, a registered 501c3 charity.
 Careful distribution of our grants allows doctors to bring the latest and most promising life-saving treatments to seriously ill children.
 These grants provide hope for childhood cancer patients.
-Visit our How Your Donation Helps section for more information.
+Visit our Where the Money Goes section to learn more about how your donation helps.

 - To raise money and awareness of childhood cancer causes, primarily research into new treatments and cures.